Spey rods, Switch rods, Skagit, Short Spey (Scandi), Spey lines/ versileaders, poly leaders explained.

 Standard Spey Lines

-It can be confusing deciding what fly line to use on a salmon rod.
+Salmon fly lines in their various formats can be confusing.
 What are the differences between Skagit, Scandi, Spey and Shooting head lines?
 This guide should help.

 When I learned to Spey cast all these years ago (1980″s) my tutor insisted in using a 65ft head Spey line.
 This is known as a standard Spey line in Scotland.
 In fact in the 1980’s we were still probably 15 or 20 years away from the advent of Scandi, Skagit and Shooting head lines.
-Learning on a 65ft head Spey line is a great way to learn the basics, and a great examiner of your technique.
+I learned to cast using a 65ft head Spey line, and this is a great way to learn the basics of speycasting.
+Shifting on to shorter head Spey lines after that type of training is an easy transition.
 The sage like advice imparted from the old spey casters are gold!
 They had simple and effective way of explaining the mechanics and rod and line paths.
 They painted pictures with words, and were concise and free from bullshit.

 In simple physics mass moves mass, therefore a heavier head Skagit will turn over heavier tip and your fly with a lot more easier than a Short Spey Line.
 These are also easy to cast, and your guide can get you up and running safely and quickly for an enjoyable day on the river.